BMW Z4 (E89): Models

 Since the summer of 2013, all Z4 models met Euro 6 (EU6) exhaust emission standards.

 No diesel or all-wheel drive (xDrive) models were offered for the E89 Z4.

 Z4 sDrive35is

 The Z4 sDrive35is is not available with a 6 speed manual.
 It was only available with a 7-speed dual-clutch transmission (DCT) in the M Sport trim, and uses an upgraded version of the N54 engine shared with the 1 Series M Coupé.
 The engine has a computer-controlled overboost function for 3rd to 7th gears.
 The boost function activates after each gear change with full throttle, and lasts for 7 seconds between 1,500 and 4,500rpm.
-Peak torque during overboost is 500 Nm, compared to 450 Nm without overboost.
+Peak torque during overboost is 500 Nm, compared to 450 Nm without.

 Concept cars

 Zagato Coupé (2012)

 The Zagato Coupé was a concept car based on the Z4 (E89) developed in collaboration with Italian design house Zagato.
 It was unveiled at the Concorso d'Eleganza Villa d'Este on 25 May 2012.
 As the then BMW chief designer Adrian van Hooydonk and Zagato chief designer Norihiko Harada were friends, the decision was quickly made when Andrea Zagato proposed a collaboration with BMW.
 The body of the Zagato Coupé was built entirely by hand and includes a double-bubble roof and Rosso Vivace paint which changes colour depending on the lighting, ranging from a near black to a bright red.
 The Zagato Coupé also incorporates the letter "z" in its design, with the kidney grille composed of small matte "z" letters, with "z" letters embroidered into the seats.